This tour is unavailable for new bookings Unavailable for new bookings Find Comparable Tours › Find Comparable Tours

 Moremi - Khwai Concession

-Wake up this morning and freshen up as usual.
-Thereafter, you will be served with a hearty breakfast.
-Once you are through with your breakfast, you will take a leisurely game drive through Moremi Game Reserve.
+Wake up this morning to freshen up as usual before you are served with breakfast.
+Once you are done with breakfast, you will take a leisurely game drive through Moremi Game Reserve.

 Look out for the large herds of African elephants in the Mophane scrub, the elusive African wild dogs, lions, leopards, etc.

-Finally, you will head northeast towards Khwai Concession for a two (2) night stay.
+Finally, you will leave Moremi behind head to Khwai Concession for a two (2) night stay.

-At about 1800–square kilometres large, the Khwai is situated in the northeastern Okavango next to Moremi.
+At about 1800–square kilometres large, Khwai is situated in the northeastern Okavango next to Moremi.
 It is a wildlife–prolific and varied ecosystem dominated by a patchwork of lagoons, grasslands, permanent flood plains and large areas of Mopane woodland forests.
-Khwai has a marvelous selection of predators such as lion, leopard, wild dog, cheetah, serval, African wild cat, etc.
+Khwai has a marvelous selection of predators - lion, leopard, wild dog, cheetah, serval, African wild cat, etc.

 In the afternoon you will go for your game drive and possibly watch the sunset unfold over the Khwai River.